MCL Tear Bridgeton, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is essential for recovery before and after surgery.
 At Axes Physical Therapy in Bridgeton, MO, we offer personalized rehabilitation programs designed to prepare your knee for surgery by improving strength and flexibility.
-Post-surgery, our Bridgeton, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
-This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.
+Post-surgery, our Bridgeton, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Bridgeton, MO Physical Therapy for MCL Tears